exercism/python/concepts/functions/introduction.md

 A function can define zero or more [`parameters`][parameters].
 A parameter defines what argument(s) the function accepts.

-Following is an example of a function which accepts an argument
+Following is an example of a function which accepts an argument:

 ```python
 def hello(name):